Ivory Coast Chefs Cook Up New Twist On African Food

 "There are too few vegetables, a shocking quantity of oil, and the dishes are cooked too long" and lose their nutrients, she said.

-At the nutritional workshops she organises, Rollainth urges people to eat local products in new ways, such as raw okra, which“is very good against diabetes”.
+At the nutritional workshops she organises she urges people to eat local products in new ways, such as raw okra, which "is very good against diabetes".

 Legal Disclaimer: